intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 other parts of the TLS protocol.
 The original design of SNI includes the ability to include multiple names of different types.

-What is telling in this case is that SNI was defined with just one type of name: a domain name.
+SNI was originally defined with just one type of name: a domain name.
 No other type has ever been standardized, though several have been proposed.
 Despite an otherwise exemplary design, SNI is so inconsistently implemented that any hope for using the extension point it defines has been abandoned {{SNI}}.

 Even where extension points have multiple valid values, if the set of permitted values does not change over time, there is still a risk that new values are not